 How to make

-To prepare the dressing - take all the ingredients required like oil, sauce, vinegar, ginger, garlic, sugar and pepper in a jar.
-Shake them well to get the vinaegrette ready.
+To prepare the dressing – take all the ingredients required like oil, sauce, vinegar, ginger, garlic, sugar, and pepper in a jar.
+Shake them well to get the vinaigrette ready.

-To make the salad, tear all the greens, chop the tomatoes, carrots and green onions.
+To make the salad, tear all the greens, and chop the tomatoes, carrots, and green onions.
 Pour the salad dressing and add the fried noodles.
 Mix everything well and serve.

 Like many other salads, you can store this Chinese Chicken Salad. stores well in the refrigerator.
 But while storing you need to store the dressing and the veggies separately.
 If the veggies are tossed in the dressing, it is not advisable to store them longer.
 The veggies start to release water and become soggy because of the salt in the dressing.